PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 ## Events

+An _event_ is a configurable condition that, when met, will cause an automation to run.
 Currently you can configure automations for the following events:
 - A flow run enters a given state or states
 - Runs from multiple (or all!) flows enter a given state or states

-Additionally, if you are a Standard Tier user, you can configure automations for the following scenarios:
+Additionally, if you are a Standard Tier user, you can also configure automations for the following scenarios:
 - A flow run fails to start after being scheduled for a certain amount of time
 - A flow run fails to finish after running for a certain amount of time
-- All agents with the same agent-config-id become unhealthy
+- Some number of agents with the same `agent_config_id` become unhealthy

-## Actions
+## Automations

+Automations are actions that you can configure to run when certain event conditions are met.

 ### Slack Action